Daily guided hiking from St. Remy & around Les Baux de Provence

 The panorama from La Caume

 This day hike starts in the old town of St. Remy de Provence too.
 After one hour of gentle climbing, you will be allowed to spend the following two hours walking on the Alpilles ridge, up to the top of Plateau de La Caume.
-On the way, in addition to the vast panorama, you can discover the great variety of the Mediterranean flora : not only rosemary, thyme and lavender, but also dozens of species that blossom early in the year.
+On the way, in addition to the vast panorama, you can discover the great variety of Mediterranean nature, in particular flora : not only the famous rosemary, thyme and lavender, but also dozens of other species that blossom early in the year.
 Back to the plain, and before reaching the pretty village of Eygalières, it is worth going out of the way to visit the Château Romanin.
 Your local guide can organize a guided tour of the cellar and a tasting of the wines if you are interested.

 Walking time : 5 hours